Citizens' Perceptions and the Disconnect Between Economics and Regulatory Policy

 Government and Politics;

-Chris is a first-year doctoral student in Strategy.
+Chris is a second-year doctoral student in Strategy.
 He is interested in corporate governance and firm boundaries, decision-making, and how regulation shapes competition.

 Keywords: corporate governance;